vineeta20/News-system/README.md

-This is a project to get news based on different categories and has been implemented with using newsapi.
+This is a project to get news based on different categories and has been implemented by using newsapi.